This is us! 75 years of Basic Law. A publication history

 As Germany’s central archival library, the German National Library collects all text editions of the constitution along with the relevant secondary literature.
 These texts encompass a wide array of formats and textures, some of which may come as a surprise: along with specialised legal literature, there are children’s comics, artist’s books and literary adaptations.
 Some publications are subject to the cycles of contemporary history, others have been appearing with reassuring regularity since 1949.
 Together they make up the store of knowledge on our democratic constitution.

 The exhibition “This is us!
 75 years of Basic Law” offers a retrospective view of how the “best of all German constitutions” has been received over the last 75 years.
-Visit the exhibition virtually or in person at the German National Library’s German Museum of Books and Writing.
+Visit the exhibition virtually or in person at the German National Library’s German Museum of Books and Writing in Leipzig.

 Events